Science and Wireless

-The presentations were followed by a panel discussion in which all of the speakers, as well as Prof Rodney Croft and Prof Andrew Wood also from ACEBR, were on hand to answer questions.
-The questions were many and varied, and centred around the new 5G technology, as well as specific questions regarding personal exposure assessments and EHS research.
+The presentations were followed by a panel discussion in which all of the speakers were on hand to answer questions from the audience.
+The questions were many and varied and centred around 5G technology and specific questions regarding personal exposure assessments and electro-hypersensitivity research.

 We thank all attendees once again for their contribution to this event, and we welcome suggestions from the public for topics of interest for future Science and Wireless events.
 All of the Science and Wireless presentations are available by following the hyperlinks below.